Dallas Deportation Defense Lawyers

 Appeals & Motions to Reopen Cases: If new or different evidence comes to light that would have had a significant impact on your immigration case, our deportation and removal attorneys in Dallas can help you file an appeal or motion to reopen your case.
 Timing is critical during this period because in many cases we must take action within 30 days of your removal order.

 Relief for Victims of Abuse/Violence: Individuals who are victims of a crime and have suffered significant mental or physical abuse may be able to apply for a U visa if they are willing to assist in law enforcement investigation of criminal activities.

 Cancellation of Removal: We may be able to pursue a cancellation of removal for lawful permanent residents and non-permanent residents if they meet certain criteria - usually if they have lived continuously in the U.S. for a certain period of time, have demonstrated good moral character, and have not been convicted of any aggravated felonies.

 How long does the deportation process take?

+Expedited deportations can take as little as 2 weeks, while normal deportations can 2-3 years or even more.
 The deportation process will vary depending on the country the immigrant is from and the state that is handling the process.
-Immigrants from countries such as Mexico, can be deported within a few weeks.
+Immigrants from countries such as Mexico can allow for expedited deportation and have the individual deported within a few weeks.
 Other countries may take months to several years.